-WBTV has asked investigators several questions, including if they were looking at reports of unidentified bodies that had been found within the last two years, and if both of Erica's birth parents had been interviewed.
+On Tuesday WBTV asked investigators several questions, including if they were looking at reports of unidentified bodies that had been found within the last two years, and if both of Erica's birth parents had been interviewed.

 The reply was simply "we are looking at all possibilities."

-WBTV also investigated the claim made by Erica's adoptive parents that Erica had been home schooled while she lived with them.
+Also on Tuesday, WBTV investigated the claim made by Erica's adoptive parents that Erica had been home schooled while she lived with them.
 On a state web site there is indeed a listing for a registered home school named "Parson's Christian School," with the administrator listed as Casey Parsons.

 "It's just an unusual case that we don't often see.
 The delay in the reporting is something that we don't see very often like this so we're very concerned about this child's welfare," said Robert G. Lowery Jr.

-Casey and Sandy Parsons, Erica's adoptive parents, sat down with WBTV's Coleen Harry nearly a week after she was reported missing.
+Casey and Sandy Parsons, Erica's adoptive parents, sat down with WBTV's Coleen Harry on Thursday morning, nearly a week after she was reported missing.
 The Parsons made a plea for Erica to get in touch with them.